-No. Under the amended Iowa Court Rules Chapter 25 (25.2(4)), a request for Expanded News Media Coverage (ENMC) of initial appearances in criminal proceedings is made directly to the presiding judicial officer orally or in writing.
+No. Under the Iowa Court Rules Chapter 25 (25.2(4)), a request for Expanded News Media Coverage (ENMC) of initial appearances in criminal proceedings is made directly to the presiding judicial officer orally or in writing.
 The defendant has the right to object to ENMC, and the judicial officer may rule on the basis of the oral objection.
 ENMC is permitted unless the judicial officer concludes that such coverage would materially interfere with the rights of the parties to a fair trial (25.2(2)).
 However, if you want to cover subsequent judicial proceedings in this case, you must apply for ENMC through the regional coordinator.

-The judicial officer still has the discretion to approve ENMC in a way that allows transparency while avoiding disruption of court proceedings.
+The judicial officer has the discretion to approve ENMC in a way that allows transparency while avoiding disruption of court proceedings.
 The judicial officer can work with the regional coordinator to determine the appropriate number of devices and where they will be placed in the courtroom.
 Members of the news media may be required to collaborate to pool coverage.
 If a news organization is incapable of contributing to the pool, the regional coordinator is allowed to restrict the organization's participation or allow it to share coverage.

 No. However, a request to use such devices in the courtroom is now required to be filed with the court and all parties at least seven days in advance of the proceeding (25.3(2)).
 Journalists must file an ENMC request in advance of that deadline with the appropriate regional coordinator, who fills out the official notice and request form and distributes it.
 Journalists must contact the regional coordinator as soon as they know they want to cover a judicial proceeding, to ensure timely filing of a request.
 In addition, the judicial officer presiding over the proceeding can limit the number of electronic devices in the courtroom to avoid disruption.

 Yes.
-Amendments to Chapter 25 allow "any person who regularly gathers, prepares, photographs, records, writes, edits, reports, or publishes news or information about matters of public interest in any medium" to apply for ENMC.
+Chapter 25 allows "any person who regularly gathers, prepares, photographs, records, writes, edits, reports, or publishes news or information about matters of public interest in any medium" to apply for ENMC.
 However, you must apply through the regional coordinator, like any other member of the news media, and "agree to comply with all court rules."
 Familiarize yourself with the ENMC rules, including the prohibition on coverage of jurors and conferences between attorneys and their clients, and the importance of being discreet and non-distracting in your work.

 Yes.
 The new ENMC rules accommodate live streaming as part of rules governing audio, video, and still photography coverage of judicial proceedings.